syncfusion-content/wpf-docs/wpf/ReportDesigner/Add-a-Chart-to-the-Report-Designer.md

-2.In the Chart Properties dialog, select any of the following:
+2. In the Chart Properties dialog, select any of the following:
 1. General to change the chart type and ToolTip of the chart.
 2. Border to change the border style and border width of the chart.
 3. Fill to set background color of the chart.
 4. AreaColor to set color of the chart area color.